wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 MU plugins are supported by [Composer Installers](http://composer.github.io/installers/) and so Composer packages containing a MU plugin will be correctly installed in the `/mu-plugins` subfolder inside WP content folder.

-However, Composer will place each of them in an **own subdirectory** alongside any other file that makes the package (at very least a `composer.json`), but unfortunately WordPress is not able to load MU plugins from subfolders: for WordPress a MU plugin is a single file placed *directly* inside `wp-content/mu-plugins`.
+However, Composer will place each of them in an **own subdirectory**, but unfortunately WordPress is not able to load MU plugins from subfolders: for WordPress a MU plugin is a single file placed *directly* inside `wp-content/mu-plugins`.

 This step creates a MU plugin, placed in `wp-content/mu-plugins` folder that loads all the MU plugins that Composer placed in own subfolder.